 Description of Courses Offered to M.D.
-Students To obtain the Degree of Doctor of Medicine (MD) 2018-2019
+Students To obtain the Degree of Doctor of Medicine (MD)

-In this curriculum, a total of 266 credit hours are needed in order to obtain the Degree of Doctor of Medicine.
+In this curriculum, a total of 265 credit hours are needed in order to obtain the Degree of Doctor of Medicine.
 Studying in the MD program requires study progressing through two distinct stages as follows:

-Stage I: Biomedical Sciences:
+Stage I: Preclinical Phase (Biomedical Sciences):

-This includes courses of 132 credit hours that can be concluded in the first three years, courses are distributed through six regular semesters and summer semesters as needed.
-Every regular semester lasts for 16 weeks and the summer semester lasts for 8 intensive weeks.
+This includes courses equivalent to 134 credit hours that can be completed in the first three years.
+Courses are distributed through six regular semesters and two summer semesters.
+Every regular semester lasts for 16 weeks and the summer semester lasts for 8 double load intensive weeks.

-This stage includes course that are University Requirements, Obligatory Requirements, and Optional Requirements.
+This Preclinical phase includes University Requirements courses, Obligatory Requirements, and Elective Requirements.
 Students are evaluated by written and practical exams held during the semesters.
 Student should have at least 2.5 GPA to proceed to the next stage.

-Stage II: Medical Doctor:
+Stage II: Clinical Phase:

-This stage includes courses of 134 credit hours and can be concluded in three years and performed on a yearly base constituting of 46 credit hours in the fourth year level, 48 credit hours in the fifth year level and 40 credit hours in the sixth year level.
-Education and training is taken in the University's halls and centers, the governmental and private hospitals and clinical centers in the Southern region of West Bank under the supervision of highly qualified physicians and medical consultants.
+This stage includes courses equivalent to 131 credit hours and can be completed in three years and performed on a yearly bases constituting of 43 credit hours in the fourth year, 48 credit hours in the fifth year and 40 credit hours in the sixth year.
+Education, training and experimental work are taken in the University halls and centers, the governmental and private hospitals and clinical centers in the Southern region of West Bank under the supervision of highly qualified physicians and medical consultants.
 During clinical rotations of this stage, students participate in the educational and practical events of the medical and health system of each department including morning reports, clinical educational rounds, clinical discussions, nightshifts and seminars based on clinical cases.
-These are all supervised and evaluated at the end of each rotation by clinical and written exams in addition to the medical evaluations of the students and by fulfilling special logbooks of clinical skills and procedures done during the rotations.
-In order to pass this stage successfully and to be graduated with the Degree of Doctor of Medicine (MD), students should have an accumulative degree of at least 70% in every year level of the three years of this stage, and each course in the clinical phase have a pass score not less than "C (70%) at MD program".
+These are all supervised and evaluated at the end of each rotation by clinical and written exams in addition to the medical evaluations of the students and by fulfilling special logbooks of clinical skills and procedures done during regular rotations.
+In order to pass this stage successfully and to be graduated with the Degree of Doctor of Medicine (MD), students should have an accumulative grade of at least 70% in every year level of the three years of this stage, and each course in the clinical phase have a pass score not less than "C (70%) while in MD program".